mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

      - :icon:`check`

      - Sends the alert to an `Opsgenie <https://www.opsgenie.com/>`_ account.
-Enter only the Opsgenie API key.
-Define escalation rules and alert assignments in Opsgenie.
+Enter only the Opsgenie API key from an Opsgenie |rest|
+       |api| integration.
+Define escalation rules and alert assignments
+       in Opsgenie.

        This option is available only for alerts that you must acknowledge.
 Informational alerts like |a-service| user has